 To be is to do: Jean-Paul Sartre (French philosopher)

 To do is to be: Paulo Friere (S American radical Priest working in the mid 20th century)

 Do-be-do-be-do: Frank Sinatra (um …. crooner)

 As you can see, I am being frivolous at the beginning of a new decade.
 I wanted to look back over the history of my profession.
 As this is a potted history – just my helicopter ride around the topic – I thought a light-hearted beginning would be OK.
 Even so, I’d ask any readers to correct any errors of fact (not opinion).

 My joke does describe a context in which ‘small safe experiments’ can be devised and implemented.
 Effective experiments do things differently and we notice how the results alter our sense of who we are and what we are being.
 Before I run the risk of presenting the small, safe experiment as some new approach to therapy, let me mention Roger Bacon, a writer and thinker who lived between 1214 – 1292.
 He pointed out, even then, that “there are two ways of acquiring knowledge; one through reason, the other by experiment”.
 This attitude demonstrates that change, through experiment, has been around for centuries.
 In similar fashion, therapy has been evolving.

-Therapy has been developing for centuries.
-It is common to see the work of Freud as a ‘beginning’ or, in the US, William James, as early ‘influencers’ in the world of therapy.
+It is possible to see the Freud or, in the US, William James, as early ‘influencers’ in the world of therapy.
 However, this discounts the valuable work of, say, Jean-Martin Charcot and Pierre Janet, all mentors and colleagues of Freud.
 In fact, there are even more ancient roots to rummage around.
 ‘Socratic questioning‘ is a modern therapeutic method founded by the Greek philosopher, is a technique central to the skills used by the modern therapist.